-In 2018, we recorded \$28 million of expenses related to the Data Security Incident, partially offset by \$25 million of accrued insurance recoveries, which we recorded in either the "Reimbursed expenses" or "Merger-related costs and charges" captions of our Income Statements.
-Expenses primarily included costs to investigate the Data Security Incident and customer care costs.
-We recognize insurance recoveries when they are probable of receipt and present them in our Income Statements in the same caption as the related loss, up to the amount of loss.
+We recorded \$148 million of expenses, partially offset by \$84 million of accrued insurance recoveries related to the Data Security Incident in 2019, and \$28 million of expenses, partially offset by \$25 million of accrued insurance recoveries, related to the Data Security Incident in 2018.
+We received insurance recoveries of \$58 million in 2019.
+Expenses in 2019 primarily included the accrual for the loss contingency related to the Proposed ICO Fine discussed below, along with customer care and legal costs, and expenses in 2018 primarily included costs to investigate the Data Security Incident and customer care costs.
+We recognize insurance recoveries when they are probable of receipt and present them in our Income Statements in the same caption as the related expense, up to the amount of total expense incurred in prior and current periods.
+We present expenses and insurance recoveries related to the Data Security Incident in either the "Reimbursed expenses" or "Merger-related costs and charges" captions of our Income Statements.